Angeliki Frangou: Awards & mentions

 In 2014, Frangou was listed 11th in the Lloyd's List Top 100 Most Influential People in Shipping list.
 In 2013, Frangou was mentioned on CNN's International Leading Women.
 In 2011, she was named the 50th most powerful businesswoman in Fortune Magazine.
 Also, she was named as Connecticut Maritime Association's Commodore for the year 2011.
 In 2020, in collaboration with Vangelis Marinakis and ION S.A., they made a donation of 1.5 million euros to the General State Hospital of Nice to help fight the coronavirus.
 The donation included 14 new, fully equipped intensive care units.

+Lloyd's List has included her in its "One Hundred Most Influential People in the Shipping Industry" ranking her 29th in the 2025 list.

 Personal life

 Frangou has one son named Nicolas, which was christened in Kardamyla and a daughter named Stella who was christened in Kifissia.
 She loves the opera and likes to collect Greek, Byzantine and Chinese artwork.